fox-it/dissect-docs/docs/source/tutorial.rst

 the suffix of each path and only includes the ones ending with ``.exe``.
 You can use any Python expression you like!

-While this list is much better, it could use a better formatting.
+While this list is much better, we can still improve the formatting.
 We use the ``-F`` option from ``rdump`` to filter the columns:

 .. code-block:: console